Nishan-Vivek/BCIT-COMP7005-A4/readme.md

 commands given below.
 Start the Network Sim module first, Receiver second and the Transmitter last.

-“java -cp . tech.vivek.networkemulator.NetworkSim”
+`java -cp . tech.vivek.networkemulator.NetworkSim`

-“java -cp . tech.vivek.networkemulator.Receiver”
+`java -cp . tech.vivek.networkemulator.Receiver`

-“java -cp . tech.vivek.networkemulator.Transmitter”
+`java -cp . tech.vivek.networkemulator.Transmitter`

 You may need to add Java.exe to your environment path if not already done so.